snowflake107/repo-2/src/pages/index.md

 ### Automate complex workflows

-Build panels that streamline how media is managed.
 Simplify the search and ingest of source media, and automate tedious and error-prone steps for final delivery.

 <TextBlock slots="image, heading, text" width="33%" theme="light" isCentered />